redhat-developer/kam/docs/journey/day1/README.md

   --gitops-repo-url https://github.com/<your organization>/gitops.git \
   --image-repo quay.io/<username>/<image-repo> \
   --dockercfgjson ~/Downloads/<username>-auth.json \
-  --git-host-access-token ~/Downloads/<git host access token filename> \
+  --git-host-access-token <your git access token> \
   --output <path to write GitOps resources>
 ```
 The bootstrap command supports both [flag mode](../../commands/bootstrap#flag-mode) and [interactive mode](../../commands/bootstrap#interactive-mode).
 Executing the above command will generate the GitOps directory and the required resources.

-In the event of using a self-hosted _GitHub Enterprise_ or _GitLab Community/Enterprise Edition_ if the driver name isn't evident from the repository URL.
-Use the `--private-repo-driver` flag to select _github_ or _gitlab_.
+In the event of using a self-hosted _GitHub Enterprise_ or _GitLab Community/Enterprise Edition_ if the driver name isn't evident from the repository URL, use the `--private-repo-driver` flag to select _github_ or _gitlab_.

 For more details see the [ArgoCD documentation](https://argoproj.github.io/argo-cd/user-guide/private-repositories).